meehljd/pre-phd-genomics/docs/planning/weekly/week1_study_plan_oct27-nov2.md

      * What was harder than expected?
      * ESM2 attention extraction: Did it reveal anything interesting?
      * Plans for weekend deep dive
+     * Note on genomic model decision: Will evaluate options in Jan 2026
    - Commit all code to GitHub

 **Output:** Clean, documented code ready for weekend work